 * * * * * *

 You can stream Malevich’s side of their split with Iron Gag over at their Bandcamp page; the download for these two tracks is free as well.
 If you’re a vinylhead, 7″ can be purchased for pre-order right now; if you’re tape fiend, you can grab one now off their page.

+You can also follow Malevich on Facebook and Instagram for news related to progress on upcoming music, shows, and tours.
 Thank you Kyle at Ash & Dust Studio for mastering the audio for this conversation.